adamthompson93/adamthompson93.github.io/_posts/2024-12-4-Eldritch-MonsterHearts.md

 ```
 When your need to know overcomes your sense of self preservation,
-leading you to act recklessly and impulsively, and a dice rolling
+when you confront the , and a dice rolling
 move is triggered, you can choose to ???.
 If you do,
 ```